20 Things to Know About the Columbia Icefield Skywalk

 How Long Does it Take to Visit the Icefield Skywalk?

-It’s likely you’ll spend about 30-45 minutes actually on the Skywalk.
-The Skywalk is 400 metres (¼ mile) from one end to the other.
-If you do the full trail from one end to the other and back, you’ll be walking 800 metres (½ mile).
-Of course you can spend more or less time on the Skywalk, but you’ll for sure want to soak up all the incredible views, so I would plan for more time rather than less.
+It’s likely you’ll spend about 30-45 minutes on the Skywalk.
+The Skywalk is 400 metres (¼ miles) from one end to the other.
+If you do the full trail from one end to the other and back, you’ll be walking 800 metres (½ miles).
+Of course, you can spend more or less time on the Skywalk, but you’ll for sure want to soak up all the incredible views, so I would plan for more time rather than less.

 That being said, you’ll have a set time slot with your booking, and you should arrive at the Discover Center around this time to depart.
 Buses depart every 15-30 minutes and take under 10 minutes to reach the Skywalk.
 So the whole experience, including to and from the Skywalk, will take 1-1.5 hours.
 If you are enjoying the entire Columbia Icefield Adventure (including the all-terrain Ice Explorer), expect the experience to take between 3-4 hours.